ddev/ddev/docs/users/performance.md

 The executable components required for Windows NFS (winnfsd and nssm) are packaged with the ddev_windows_installer in each release, so if you've used the windows installer, they're available already.
 To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer (or download from [windows_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on windows.
 This is one-time setup.
 Note that this shares the C:\Users directory via NFS to any client, so it's critical to consider security issues and verify that your firewall is enabled and configured.
 If your DDEV-Local projects are set up outside C:\Users, you'll need to edit the configuration used here.

+### Debian/Ubuntu NFS Setup

+Note that for all Linux systems, you can and should install and configure the NFS daemon and configure /etc/exports as you see fit and share the directories that you choose to share.
+The debian/ubuntu script is just one way of accomplishing it.

+Download, inspect, and run the [debian_ubuntu_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/debian_ubuntu_ddev_nfs_setup.sh)).
+This stops running ddev projects, adds the /home directory to the /etc/exports config file that nfs uses, and installs nfs-kernel-server  on your computer.
+This is one-time setup.
+Note that this shares the /home directory via NFS to all non-routeable ("public") IP addresses in your network, so it's critical to consider security issues and verify that your firewall is enabled and configured.
+If your DDEV-Local projects are set up outside /home, you'll need to edit /etc/exports for the correct values and restart nfs-kernel-server.

 ## Using webcache_enabled to Cache the Project Directory